 What is female athlete triad?

 The female athlete triad is a disorder that women can develop.
-It consists of three related conditions that affect one another.
+The disorder affects three body functions that are connected to each other.
 These are:

 Symptoms of female athlete triad